What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 False friends of the translator.

-False Friends of the Translator A pair of words in two languages that are similar in spelling and/or pronunciation, often with a common origin, but different in meaning.
+Translator's false friends- a pair of words in two languages, similar in spelling and/or pronunciation, often with a common origin, but different in meaning.

-The term "false friends" was introduced by M. Kössler and J. Derocchigny in 1928 in the book "Les faux amis ou Les pieges du vocabulaire anglais".
+The term “false friends” was introduced by M. Kössler and J. Derocquiny in 1928 in the book “Les faux amis ou Les pieges du vocabulaire anglais.”

 data - data (not date)

-cabinet - locker, closet, showcase (not an office)
+cabinet - cabinet, closet, showcase (not an office)

 business – business (not business)